osu-mist/express-api-skeleton/README.md

 The following instructions show you how to get data from external endpoints for use in the API.

-1. Configure data sources section in the `/config/default.yaml`.
-For example:
+1. Define `dataSources/http` section in the `/config/default.yaml` to be like:

     ```yaml
     dataSources: